janne-s/sound-index/README.md

 # Sound Index
 A macOS desktop tool that scans daw projects, extracts sample references, and builds a searchable SQLite database with Finder comment tagging.
 The app doesn't touch or change the original files.

+This grew out of my need to quickly understand my sample collection.
+I often used a sound in a project and later forgot about it.
+Having project usage info directly in Finder is practical.
+Logic support might come later, though it’s more complex than ALS.
+Currently supports both older and latest Ableton project file formats.

 # Requirements
 OS X
 Python 3.6+